-Trustees must be registered voters in Clermont County, will serve without compensation, and must be able to attend meetings that are scheduled at 6 p.m. on the second Monday of each month at the Union Township Library.
+Trustees must be registered voters in Clermont County, will serve without compensation, and must be able to attend meetings that are typically scheduled for 6 p.m. the third Monday of each month at the Union Township Library.
 Members of the community interested in the position should submit a brief resume and a letter stating their interest in becoming a library trustee.
 Send the resume and letter to Clermont County Common Pleas Court, c/o Court Administrator, 270 East Main Street, Batavia, Ohio 45103.
-Applications for the position are due by Wednesday, December 6, 2017.
+Applications for the position are due by Friday, September 27, 2019.

 With 10 branches throughout the county, the Clermont County Public Library is governed by a seven-member board of trustees appointed by the Board of Clermont County Commissioners and Judges of the Common Pleas Court.
-The board, in turn, hires the library director who implements policies and monitors operations.
+The board, in turn, hires the library director and fiscal officer who implements policies and monitors operations.

 Ohio law provides a procedure where a party who is being stalked, menaced, or harassed by another person can get a court order (called a civil protection order) requiring that other person to stay away from and have no contact with the party seeking the order.